Aromatic & Antibacterial: 6 Best Essential Oils for Killing Germs (Updated April 2020)

-The leaves of the sage plant produce sage essential oil through steam distillation.
-The oil has a spicy aroma, and it also has a wide range of uses.
-It can help with digestive, respiratory, and menstrual problems, and it can also function as a mental stimulant when necessary.
+Sage essential oil can help with digestive, respiratory, and menstrual problems, and it can also function as a mental stimulant when necessary.
 Other than these benefits, sage oil is also used in the production of different cosmetics.

-Sage oil’s suitability for skin care and cosmetic products has something to do with its antifungal properties.
-The oil has been found to be effective against a type of fungi called dermatophytes, which affect the skin, hair, and nails.
-It is also known to cause ringworm.
+Because sage is an antifungal essential oil, it is suitable for skincare and cosmetic products.
+It has been found to be effective against a type of fungi called dermatophytes, which affect the skin, hair, and nails.
+This fungus type is also known to cause ringworm.

 Of course, you need to be careful with using sage oil.
-It is safe to apply on your skin, though you should not use more than a few drops.
+It is safe to apply on your skin, though it's best to dilute it with a carrier oil before application.
 Like any other essential oil, sage oil can cause skin irritation if you use too much of it.
-If you want to use more than a few drops, make sure to dilute it with a carrier oil.
+Thus, make sure to use it in moderation.